cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return evaluatedElement, proof
 ~~~

-The server serializes and sends both `evaluatedElement` and `proof` back to
+The server sends both `evaluatedElement` and `proof` back to the client.
-the client.
-Upon receipt, the client deserializes and processes both values to
+Upon receipt, the client processes both values to complete the VOPRF computation
-complete the VOPRF computation using the `Finalize` function below.
-If
+using the `Finalize` function below.
-deserialization of either value fails, clients MUST abort the protocol with
-a `DeserializeError` failure.

 ~~~
 Input: